Pennsylvania Umbrella Insurance

 Your liability for a serious car accident could exceed the liability limits of your car insurance policy.
-In the event of a lawsuit resulting from a covered car accident, your umbrella policy limit will provide another level of protection above the liability limit of your auto policy.
+In the event of a lawsuit resulting from a covered car accident, your umbrella policy limit can provide another level of protection above the liability limit of your auto policy.

 Safeguarding Your Home from Liability

-Unfortunately, accidents happen in the home, sometimes resulting in serious injuries to visitors, which could lead to a significant liability claim against the homeowner.
-If someone makes a claim against you that is covered by the policy, umbrella coverage can give you additional protection beyond your homeowners policy's liability limit.
+Unfortunately, accidents happen in the home, sometimes resulting in serious injuries to visitors, which could lead to a significant claim against the homeowner.
+If someone makes a claim against you that is covered by the policy, umbrella coverage can give you additional protection above your homeowners policy's liability limit.